 But I was still judged, for being too modern and how this radical thinking would not give me and my son any comfort.
 I was told that there is a void – a deep void that I cannot fill alone.
 People pointed out my pitiful existence and sorry state of affairs so many times.
 And then there was another extreme that lauded me for my beliefs and even put me on that exalted pedestal that I wanted to be on a single mom = to a dad = the bravest strongest person alive.
 I was lauded for heralding in Women Supremacy and Empowerment.

 But honestly, neither one made me happy.
 Because I was not either one of them, I lived an almost normal life somewhere in between both these extremes.
-For three years as his only parent, I have realised that there are many things I learned about single parenting.
+For three years as his only parent, I have realised that there are many things I learnt about being a single parent.

 Single Parent is always missing out on something